siddhant-99/ibm_crackcovid/README.md

 - Refer to [app.js](/app.js) for initialising the NodeJS SDK and setting up redirects and callback reqyests.

-### Setting up Model
-- IBM_video_script-mod.ipynb is the script for deploying the already trained face mask classifier.The Pytorch model(model360.pth) is stored in the models folder in our repository.
--  The .ipynb notebook is made to run cell by cell-:

-  1) The necessary libraries and cloudant is imported

-  2) The service credentials for cloudant are added

-  3) A new database is created on cloudant

-  4) Getting the CCTV camera location by using Google Maps API

-  5) Here the inference function is defined on the frame extracted from video and the safety score is calculated

-  6) Sample Example for a single image is shown(This can be left out if using for video)

-  7) Inferering the model on entire video given by live CCTV camera in 10 minute interval and inference function is called on  frame extracted from the video

-  8) Finally, all the data is compiled in form of a JSON doc and sent to **IBM Cloudant** for the user

 ### Connect Google Maps APIs for location

 Google Maps Platform is a set of APIs and SDKs that are managed from the Google Cloud Platform Console (also referred to as the Cloud Console).
 To get started with Google Maps Platform you need to: